Upper Zuma Falls

 This 38-mile drive (from the 10/405 junction via the 101 Freeway) would also take about an hour.

-Although parking was limited for the parking lot of the Backbone Trail, we saw many people take advantage of a lot of roadside shoulder parking along Kanan Dume Road itself.
+Although parking was limited for the parking lot of the Backbone Trail, we saw many people take advantage of a lot of roadside shoulder space along Kanan Dume Road itself to park their cars.

 Newton_Canyon_Falls_001_03182023 - Although parking is very limited at the lot for the Backbone Trailhead, apparently, lots of people used the roadside shoulders on the opposite side of Kanan Dume Road to park their car